 Inspired Dance in Houston

-Queens night clubs and nightlife may never be the same thanks to Ecstatic Dance in Houston.
+Queens night clubs and clubs in Manhattan may never be the same thanks to Ecstatic Dance in Houston.
 Ecstatic Dance is associated with globally emerging communities that promote sacred, conscious, unrestricted, and transformational dance events.
 These events promote authenticity, freedom, inspiration, vitality, and high levels of joy.
 We provide specialty and ongoing events including barefoot ballroom dance, community class instruction, Dance Evolution, and the exciting Earth Dance Houston.
 Every event is created to reflect an environment that is sacred and welcoming to all ages and dance experience levels.
 All events are free of drugs and alcohol, extraneous chatter, criticism, and shoes!

 Trademark Dance Evolution